kef7/GoogleReCaptcha.Core/ReadMe.md

 To use Google's reCAPTCHA v2 invisible variant in this tool you simply setup your project as you would the v3 version except you will configure v2 with v2 settings:

 1. Add a call to `AddGoogleReCaptchaV2` in your Startup class' `ConfigureServices` method
 1. Configure v2 settings; similar to v3 but possibly under a `GoogleReCaptcha:V2` entry in your `appsettings.json` file.
+Note v2 settings are different then v3; it supports `Theme` and `Size`, but not `DefaultPassingScore`.
 1. Configure your razor pages the same as the v3 version show above this section

 ___